 This means as they get older, you need to start holding back more and letting them make their own decisions, and bear the consequences of those decisions themselves.
 Take clothing for example:

-The adult’s input will become less and less until the child gets to the stage where they go and buy their clothes with their allowance or money they earn themselves.
+Your input will slowly become less and less until your child gets to the stage where they go and buy their own clothes with their own allowance!

 Where people go wrong is often giving too much freedom too young, not enough freedom when they are older or giving the freedom without teaching them how to make a good decision.